 Not Sure When it Was Eaten, What Next?

 If your dog ate the chocolate longer than 4hours ago then there’s usually little benefit to making them sick.
 However, if there’s any chance that it could have been within this time and particularly if you think your dog has had a high level of theobromine (i.e. dark chocolate or a large amount of milk chocolate) then it might still be worth trying.

 Your vet may prescribe activated charcoal to mix into your dog’s food or give via a syringe, this is designed to bind any toxins in the gastrointestinal tract and therefore reduce the amount absorbed.
 Please note that this is NOT ‘just’ charcoal, it is a veterinary prescription liquid.
 Charcoal will not have the same effects, and we strongly recommend that you don’t feed it to your dog.

-It can take up to 10-hours for theobromine to be completely absorbed into the dog’s blood-stream but those first few hours are key to treatment, as once it has left the dog’s stomach we as vets are unable to help remove it.
-But it’s important to remember that even if your dog doesn’t appear to have negative side-effects straight away, they aren’t in the clear for at least 24 hours due to the length of time it takes for the theobromine to be absorbed and the symptoms to show.
+It can take up to 10-hours for theobromine to be completely absorbed into the dog’s blood-stream.
+Those first few hours are key to treatment.
+Once it has left the dog’s stomach we as vets are unable to help remove it.
+But it’s important to remember that even if your dog doesn’t appear to have negative side-effects straight away, they aren’t in the clear for at least 24 hours.
+This is due to the length of time it takes for the theobromine to be absorbed and symptoms to show.

-Feed your dog a bland diet, ensure they have access to fresh water and are allowed frequent trips outside to go to the toilet.
-Monitor closely for any symptoms and if you have any concerns over the following 24-48 hours please call your vet for advice.
+Feed your dog a bland diet.
+Ensure they have access to freshwater and are allowed frequent trips outside to go to the toilet.
+Monitor closely for any symptoms.
+If you have any concerns over the following 24-48 hours please call your vet for advice.

-If your dog is showing any symptoms such as: hyper-excitability, muscle tremors, seizures or collapse then you should contact your vet immediately as these are symptoms of toxicity and require an urgent assessment, monitoring and treatment from your vet.
+If your dog is showing any symptoms such as: hyper-excitability, muscle tremors, seizures or collapse then you should contact your vet immediately.
+These are symptoms of toxicity and require an urgent assessment, monitoring and treatment from your vet.

 Reducing Your Risks